seprab/seprab/pages/static/CV.md

 **Toro-Labs**
 _Unity Developer_

-Participated in the development of six cross-platform virtual laboratories for CloudLabs, creating interactive simulations for education and professional training.
+Participated in the development of six cross-platform virtual laboratories for CloudLabs, creating interactive simulations for educational and professional training.
 Implemented complex scientific and industrial processes in Unity3D, featuring realistic physics, accurate visualizations, and engaging gamification elements.
 Optimized performance across web, desktop, and mobile platforms, enabling seamless access to educational content.
 Projects are actively used by educational institutions and industry partners for hands-on training in STEM fields.
 * * *
 ### October 2017 - March 2020

 **M&S Holding Group**
 _Software Engineer_

-Participated in the development on two major simulation projects: TractorSim, an immersive agricultural machinery simulator with realistic physics and environmental conditions for operator training, and CAS (Campaign Artillery Simulator), a sophisticated military training platform.
+Participated in the development of two major simulation projects: TractorSim, an immersive agricultural machinery simulator with realistic physics and environmental conditions for operator training, and CAS (Campaign Artillery Simulator), a sophisticated military training platform.
 Designed and implemented core systems for vehicle dynamics, terrain interaction, and user interfaces using Unity3D and C#.
 Collaborated with domain experts to ensure accurate simulation of equipment operation and tactical scenarios.
 Contributed to additional software projects.
 * * *
 ### August 2017 - February 2018